 \section{Introduction}

+Geometric phase is a ubiquitous concept in modern physics, with manifestations ranging from optics to quantum mechanics and condensed matter~\cite{CohenNatRevPhys2019,Berry1984}.
+In classical polarization optics, the Pancharatnam--Berry (PB) phase arises whenever the polarization state traces a closed contour on the Poincar\'e sphere~\cite{Pancharatnam1956,Bhandari1997}.
+This effect underlies a wide variety of polarization-based geometric-phase elements, from geometric-phase lenses to wavefront-shaping metasurfaces, whose operation is routinely described and characterized within the Mueller-matrix framework and related polarimetric formalisms~\cite{RouxGPLens,ArteagaGP,ArteagaPiPhase}.

+Several algebraic formulations have been developed to evaluate the PB phase introduced by general polarization devices described by Jones matrices, including systems with nonorthogonal eigenpolarizations~\cite{GutierrezVegaOL2011,LopezMagoOL2017}.
+These approaches focus on the overall geometric phase associated with a given optical system, typically in terms of its Jones representation and the associated paths on the Poincar\'e sphere.

-Geometric phases appear in a wide variety of wave phenomena, from classical polarization optics to quantum two-level dynamics (see, e.g., Ref.~\cite{CohenNatRevPhys2019} for a recent review).
-In classical optics, Pancharatnam's seminal work on interference between different polarization states introduced a geometric connection on the space of polarization states and led to what is now known as the Pancharatnam--Berry (PB) phase~\cite{Pancharatnam1956,Bhandari1997}.
-In quantum mechanics, Berry showed that a quantum system undergoing adiabatic and cyclic evolution acquires a geometric phase that depends solely on the path traced in parameter space~\cite{Berry1984}.
-For two-level systems, these classical and quantum viewpoints share the same SU(2) and Bloch/Poincar\'e-sphere structure.
+In quantum mechanics, Berry showed that a system undergoing adiabatic and cyclic evolution acquires a geometric phase that depends only on the path in parameter space~\cite{Berry1984}.
 This concept was subsequently generalized to nonadiabatic and noncyclic evolutions by Aharonov and Anandan~\cite{AharonovAnandan1987} and by Samuel and Bhandari~\cite{SamuelBhandari1988}.
+For a two-level system, pure states can be represented by points on the Bloch sphere, and the associated geometric phases are again determined by solid angles on that sphere.
 For polarized light, a comprehensive review of geometric and topological phase phenomena is given in Ref.~\cite{Bhandari1997}.
 Further generalizations to mixed quantum states in an interferometric setting were developed by Sj\"oqvist \textit{et al.}~\cite{Sjoeqvist2000}.

 Although these developments are often presented in different formalisms (Jones and Mueller calculus in classical polarization, and Hilbert-space or SU(2)/Bloch-sphere representations in quantum mechanics) they share the same geometric origin: a curve on a space of states that can be identified with the two-sphere $S^2$.
 In both cases, pure states correspond to points on the Poincaré or Bloch sphere, and physically relevant evolutions are represented by rotations in $\mathrm{SO}(3)$ induced by the adjoint action of $\mathrm{SU}(2)$.